adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 Firstly, making requests; handling different responses; traversing the document tree; and injecting HTML requires *more* code to be sent initally.
 This also needs to be evaluated and executed on the client.

 Secondly, AJAX engineers away progressive rendering&mdash;which by the way&mdash;browsers do for free.
-To reinstate this functionality we resort to hacks that need yet more code.
+To reinstate this functionality we resort to [hacks](https://jakearchibald.com/2016/fun-hacks-faster-content/) that need yet more code.
 (Plus nobody uses the hack anyway.)

-Thirdly, using AJAX means we have to provide a custom loading indicator.
-Again, browsers give us a really good one for free.
+Thirdly, using AJAX means we have to give users another way of knowing that something is being loaded.
+Again, browsers give us a really good loading indicator for free.

-With AJAX, we need to design and build a custom one, using HTML, CSS and Javascript.
+With AJAX, we need to design and build a custom one.
 Not only is this more work and more code, but they are an inferior replacement for those provided by browsers.

 This is because a browser's indicator displays progress.
 That is, a user can tell how long until the request finishes.
 Custom loading indicators or *spinners* don't display progress, so users get frustrated and click again causing further delays.

 And custom indicators are unfamiliar as the look and placement differs from site to site.
-Conversely, the browser's indicator appears in the same place and behaves the same for every website the user visits.
-This creates a familiar and informative experience, that we should be loathed to forgo.
+Conversely, the browser's indicator appears in the same place and behaves the same for every website.
+This creates a familiar and informative experience that we should be loathed to forgo.

 This doesn't mean AJAX is *bad*.
 AJAX is useful depending on the situation as it avoids requesting the same assets over and over and may well render faster if updating a small segment of the page.
 But it's not a solution to slow-loading pages.
 At best it patches over the problems that lie beneath.